 East Lansing is most famous for being the home of Michigan State University.
 The USA’s pioneer land-grant university, MSU is one of the top research universities in the world.

-Home to nationally ranked and recognized academic residential colleges, and service-learning programs, MSU is a diverse community of dedicated students and scholars, athletes and artists,
+Home to nationally ranked and recognized academic residential colleges, and service-learning programs, MSU is a diverse community of dedicated students and scholars, athletes and artists, scientists and leaders.

 Known as ‘The Spartans’ their mascot Sparty is one of the most recognised mascots in collegiate sports.
 MSU participates in the NCAA Division 1 competition as members of the BIG10 and has won multiple national titles in football, basketball and ice hockey.